RohitsSkill/mailSender/README.md

 *********************

 4.
-Copy that credentials.json file into this folder and run final command on terminal
+Copy index.js file from my repository into your folder and copy that credentials.json file into this folder and run final command on terminal
 ****************
 node .